 A non-degree seeking student is defined as a student not admitted to the nursing program and enrolled in Chemistry or Statistics course.

 Students applying to take Chemistry or Statistics can fill out the non-degree application indicating exactly which class(es) they want to enroll as listed on the application.
 Students must submit transcripts verifying prerequisites have been met for the non-degree courses in which they are enrolling in.
 Once the non-degree application has been processed, the student has been registered; an email will be sent to the email address provided on the application.
 Students enrolled as non-degree seeking will not be eligible for financial aid (including Lakeview scholarships).
 Enrollment as a non-degree student does not constitute admission into the nursing program.
 Non-degree students must apply for admission to be considered for degree status.

-Students need to be aware of their academic standing in all courses in which they are enrolled.
+Students must know their academic standing in all courses in which they are enrolled.
 Feedback is provided regularly and given in the form of exam and assignment scores.
 Midterm grades entered in SONIS are based on exam average only and do not include supplemental course work.
 Academic improvement plans are not required to be completed for students in non-degree courses.